marp-team/marp-cli/README.md

 [the whitelist object]: https://github.com/marp-team/marp-core#html-boolean--object

-Some of options that cannot specify through CLI options can be configured by file.
+Some of options that cannot specify through CLI options can be configured by file. (e.g. `options` field for the constructor option of used engine)

-For example, `options` field can set the base options for the constructor of the used engine.
-You can fine-tune constructor options for the engine, [Marp Core](https://github.com/marp-team/marp-core#constructor-options) / [Marpit](https://marpit-api.marp.app/marpit).

 <details>
 <summary>Example: Customize engine's constructor option</summary>

+You can fine-tune constructor options for the engine, [Marp Core](https://github.com/marp-team/marp-core#constructor-options) / [Marpit](https://marpit-api.marp.app/marpit).

 ```json
 {